pydantic/pydantic/docs/concepts/validation_decorator.md

 function is only performed once, there will still be a performance impact when making calls to the function compared to using the original function.

-In many situations, this will have little or no noticeable effect, however be aware that [`validate_call()`][pydantic.validate_call] is not an equivalent or alternative to function definitions in strongly typed languages; it never will be.
+In many situations, this will have little or no noticeable effect.
+However, be aware that [`validate_call()`][pydantic.validate_call] is not an equivalent or alternative to function definitions in strongly typed languages, and it never will be.